divblox/divblox.github.io/training-exercise.md

     $CandidateStr = ProjectFunctions::generateRandomString(24);
     $DoneBool = false;
     while(!$DoneBool) {
-        $ExistingTicketCount = Ticket::LoadByTicketUniqueId($CandidateStr); // divblox query language to load a ticket from the database, based on the UniqueId field if ($ExistingTicketCount == 0) {
+        $ExistingTicketCount = Ticket::LoadByTicketUniqueId($CandidateStr); // Divblox query language to load a ticket from the database, based on the UniqueId field if ($ExistingTicketCount == 0) {
             $DoneBool = true;
         } else {